yoember/yoember.github.io/_posts/2016-03-20-the-best-way-to-install-node-js.md

 $ nvm list
 ```

-Install the available node versions on the cloud:
+List the available node versions in the cloud:

 ```
 $ nvm ls-remote
 ```

+You can use the combination of this two commands to see only the last 9 lines from the huge list of versions: `$ nvm ls-remote | tail -n9`

 Choose one of the most recent version.